MattiaLuciani/ClassGraph-1/README.md

 git clone https://github.com/MargheritaCavattoni/ClassGraph.git
 ```
 ## Installation
-The istallation of ClassGraph requires python 3.6 or above.
+The istallation of ClassGraph requires python 3.7 or above.
 Besides the following dependency is needed:
 * [python-igraph](https://igraph.org/python/)

-### Installing with Conda
+### Setting the environment with Conda
 It's possible to use [Conda](https://docs.conda.io/en/latest/) in order to set-up the proper environment of ClassGraph.
 [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) contain Conda.

 In order to create the Conda environment and activate it run the following commands: